CemAlpturk/pytest-delta/README.md

 pytest --delta
 ```

-On first run, it will execute all tests and create a `.delta` file with metadata.
+On first run, it will execute all tests and create a `.delta.json` file with metadata.

 ### Command Line Options

 - `--delta`: Enable delta-based test selection
-- `--delta-file PATH`: Specify custom path for delta metadata file (default: `.delta`)
+- `--delta-file PATH`: Specify custom path for delta metadata file (default: `.delta.json`)
 - `--delta-force`: Force regeneration of delta file and run all tests

 ### Examples